jaredcnance/jaredcnance.github.io/src/__wip/leveling-up-your-dotnet-testing-transactional-integration-testing-in-asp-net-core/index.md

 Things get a little more interesting when we decide to run end-to-end tests.
-ASP.Net Core has a set of APIs that you can use – available in the `Microsoft.AspNetCore.TestHost` package – to create an in memory web server that you can issue HTTP requests against.
+ASP.Net Core has a set of APIs that you can use – available in the `Microsoft.AspNetCore.TestHost` package – to create an in memory web server.
+This allows you to validate your entire web application (serializers, routing, controllers, services, etc.) in your tests.
 This is a fantastic way to write E2E application tests.

 An example fixture for web services might look like: